-During the Tang period 唐 (618-907) the Directorate of Education was divided into six sections, each headed by a professor (boshi 博士 "erudite"): The "School for the Sons of the State" (guozixue 國子學), the National University (taixue), the School of the Four Gates of the Capital (simenxue 四門學) open to sons of lesser nobles and officials and to some specially gifted sons of commoners, the Law and Mathematics School (lüsuanxue 律算學), and the Calligraphy School (shuxue 書學).
+During the Tang period 唐 (618-907) the Directorate of Education was divided into six sections, each headed by an erudite: The "School for the Sons of the State" (guozixue 國子學), the National University (taixue), the School of the Four Gates of the Capital (simenxue 四門學) open to sons of lesser nobles and officials and to some specially gifted sons of commoners, the Law and Arithmetics School (lüsuanxue 律算學), and the Calligraphy School (shuxue 書學).
 Each of these sections was headed by a Chancellor and had the primary task to educate the Heir Apparent.
-In 661 a parallel Directorate was established in the Eastern Capital Luoyang 洛陽 (modern Luoyang, Henan).
+In 661 a parallel Directorate was established in the Eastern Capital Luoyang 洛陽 (today in Henan).
 The guozijian was then also known with the designation Academy of the Rector (sichengguan 司成館 or chengjunjian 成均監).

 The government of the Liao 遼 (907-1125) and Jin 金 (1115-1234) empires also established Directorates of Eduction with a similar structure of the central administration.
 There was a special aide in the administration of the Jin dynasty Directorate who supervised the Jurchen schools.
-The Mongols even established a specialized Directorate of Education for Mongols (Menggu guozijian 蒙古國子監) and one for Uighurs (Huihui guozijian 回回國子監) during the Yuan period 元 (1279-1368).
+The Yuan dynasty 元 (1279-1368) even established a specialized Directorate of Education for Mongols (Menggu guozijian 蒙古國子監) and one for Uighurs (Huihui guozijian 回回國子監).

 The Ming dynasty 明 (1368-1644) had two Directorates of Education after the transferral of the main capital from Nanjing to Beijing in 1403.
 Both had the same structure and were administered by a Chancellor, a Director of Studies, a Proctor (jiancheng 監丞) and an archivist (dianbu 典簿).